TykTechnologies/tyk-docs-hugo/tyk-docs/content/log-data.md

 ### Setting log format (only available for the Gateway)

-As of Tyk Gateway version `v5.6.0`, you can control log format using the `TYK_GW_LOGFORMAT` environment variable.
-By default, logs are in standard format, but setting `TYK_GW_LOGFORMAT` to `json` will output logs in JSON format.
+As of Tyk Gateway versions LTS `v5.3` and `v5.6.0`, you can control log format using the `TYK_LOGFORMAT` environment variable.
+By default, logs are in standard format, but setting `TYK_LOGFORMAT` to `json` will output logs in JSON format.

 **Standard Format:**
 ```